 “And so he permitted the delay.”

 “Yes,” she nodded.
 “But now that you are here, I’m certain they will make the same demand shortly.
-But if you would help, perhaps he’d allow us to take a lion to the townsfolk.
+If you would help, perhaps he’d allow us to take a lion to the townsfolk.
 I’m sure the lions would go if asked.
 They are very kind and like people.”

 He knew it would not be their decision.
 “Think through this a little more.
 Only one of four right now can speak to anyone other than yourself.
 Would the Count spare the one that talks?”